IELTS Speaking Exam 66

 Q. What is the best way for tourists to travel around your city?
 [Why?]

 Answer: The best way for tourists to travel around the city is to travel by bus, which is the most reliable public transportation system in our country.
 However, travelling by taxi is also equally popular among the tourists, who visit Abu Dhabi, because of its comfort and convenience.

 Part 2 - Cue Card/ Candidate Task Card

 [The topic for your talk will be written on a card which the examiner will hand you.
 Read it carefully and then make some brief notes.]

 Describe a TV or radio programme you enjoyed when you were a child.

 - what the programme was about when it was on

-- Did your friends enjoy this programme too?
+- whether your friends enjoyed this programme too

-- Would you still like this programme today?
+- whether you would still like this programme today

 and explain why you enjoyed this programme when you were a child.